L1K3D/LumiTemp-ProjectBasedLearning/README.md

 }
 ```

-#### Envio de Estado do LED
+#### LED State Transmission
-A função EnviaEstadoOutputMQTT() publica o estado do LED no Broker MQTT e imprime o status no monitor serial.
+The EnviaEstadoOutputMQTT() function publishes the LED state to the MQTT Broker and prints the status to the serial monitor.

 ```cpp
 void EnviaEstadoOutputMQTT() {